cleric-oss/server-docs/data.md

     };
 ```

 Write the data to the location as is.
 The data must be a string or raw binary.
-This should mark data as `dirty` if the adapter supports that.
+This should mark data as `dirty`.

 > [!CAUTION]
 > This can cause bugs for data loaded with `read`.
 Be careful using this function.